JohanHorsmans/Visual-Analytics-Assignment-3/README.md

 6: Open the script and run it.

-The saved images from the assignment can be found in the "images"-filer in this repository.
+The saved images from the assignment can be found in the "images"-folder in this repository.

+Make sure to run the code from the 'cv101' environment.